Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Proof

-In the next lemma we will show that the value of $\sum_{k \in S} \log(x_k)$, for the set of particles~$S$ selected with random admissible-set scheduling, is close to the maximum possible value over all admissible sets with high probability for all states $y\in B(\epsilon)$.
+In the next lemma we will show that the expected value of $\sum_{k \in S} \log(x_k)$, for the set of particles~$S$ selected with random admissible-set scheduling, is at least close to the maximum possible value over all guaranteed sets for all states $y\in B(\delta)$, which is in fact the guaranteed set that would be selected if the weighted MaxWeight algorithm~\cite{ESP05,SW06} would be used to select among the guaranteed sets.

-\begin{lem} For all states $y\in B(\epsilon)$ we have,
+\begin{lem} For all states $y\in B(\delta)$ we have,

-\end{lem} \begin{proof} The proof proceeds along similar lines as in~\cite{BF10},~\cite{NTS10}.
+\end{lem} \begin{proof} The proof proceeds along similar lines as in~\cite{BF10,NTS10}.

 Define